gocanto/easiest-js-validator/README.md

 ![example](https://github.com/gocanto/easiest-js-validator/blob/development/src/images/demo.gif)

+Also, you will be able to see the online <a href="https://gocanto.github.io/easiest-js-validator/" target="_blank">DEMO</a>

 # Validation rules array

 This array contains all the information about the form fields that you want to be validated where its keys are the same as your form object, As so: